jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 * Accept no arguments
 * Return void

-If Jerkar command line specifies no method, then the `doDefault` method is invoked.
+If Jerkar command line specifies no method, then `help` method is invoked.

 ### Jerkar from IDE